Difference Between Stocks & Shares

 What Is Stock?

 Stock refers to equity ownership in a company.
-If you own stock in XYZ Inc., then you are literally an owner of XYZ Inc. That gives you a claim on the company's assets, as well as on its profits.
+If you own stock in XYZ Inc., then you are literally an owner of XYZ Inc., and you have a claim on the company's assets and profits.
 If the company chooses to distribute a portion of its profits as dividends, you get a cut of those profits.
 Owning stock also gives you the right to vote for the board of directors and on any proposals that the board puts before stockholders.

 Types of Stocks